 Since its establishment in 1983, the Reproductive Science Center of the San Francisco Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
-RSC’s clinical pregnancy rates of 60 percent in donor cycles, 10 percent above the national average, one of the reasons patients from throughout the globe travel to participate in RSC’s egg donation program.
+RSC’s clinical pregnancy rates are over 70 percent per transfer, one of the reasons patients from travel from afar to participate in RSC’s egg donation program.

 RSC has an exceptional in-house egg donor program.
 RSC’s donor registry currently contains the profiles of egg donors, who are ready to be selected by interested recipients who wish to undergo in vitro fertilization (IVF).
 All egg donations in which an RSC Program Egg Donor is selected are anonymous.